Small Group · Starting Summer 2026

 the question beneath the question

-what you're actually bringing
+what you're bringing in

 the books haven't moved it. neither has waiting.